ZaraAtanasova/exercice---repo/README.md

 Making some changes here!
 (Conflict)
 -keep both files and delete only the marks;
 -but we also resolved the conflict!!!
----> change from branch develop
+---> change from branch develop.
 Change from master